Where we live

 It is fun to write the school address on a universal scale, and this can be used to explore some questions about the universe.

-This goes beyond the remit of the primary curriculum but it is something that just fascinates many children and can be a source of inspiration for them.
+This beyond the remit of the primary National Curriculum but it is something that just fascinates many children and can be a source of inspiration for them.
 You'll need to check that the school library has a good selection of astronomy books before setting any research work.

 What to Prepare